Kgothatso2/FARMTECH-INNOVATIONS/README.md

 ## Project Overview

-[Tool Name] is an agriculture-enhancing software tool tailored specifically for small-scale commercial farmers.
+FARMTECH is an agriculture-enhancing software tool tailored specifically for small-scale commercial farmers.
 Our goal is to provide farmers with critical information, enabling them to make informed decisions and achieve optimal yields.
 The software leverages cutting-edge technology to deliver real-time insights and data directly to the farmers.

 ## Technologies Used
 - **Frontend:** React